mujahidazamcsm/tgcfwiki/How-to-configure-tgcf-?.md

 - forward ( contains a `source` (integer), a `dest` (list of integers) and an `offset`(optional integer) )
 - `show_forwarded_from` (boolean: true/false)
 - `plugins` contain the name of the plugin and the data to be passed to that plugin.
    - What data to pass to plugins? is defined in the documentation for that plugin.
-Here is the [list of official plugins](https://github.com/aahnik/tgcf/wiki/Plugins).
+Here is the [list of all plugins](https://github.com/aahnik/tgcf/wiki/Plugins).